laminlabs/lamin-docs/docs/includes/laminhub-features.md

 - **zero lock-in** → the open-source core ensures data remains yours & accessible even if you cancel LaminHub
 - **permissions on the Postgres & storage layer** → no need for an intermediate web service or custom query language
-- **permissions easy to combine with Postgres & AWS** → full customizability
+- **permissions that combine easily with Postgres & AWS** → full customizability and admin control
-- **auto-generated REST API** → easily build JS-based web applications
+- **auto-generated REST API** → optional REST interface for JS-based web applications

 GUI features: